Door handle: History

 Door handles have been in existence at least since the Neolithic period.

 Locking or latching mechanisms have existed from about the same time.
 Key operated door locks have existed at least since Egyptian civilisation.
 The keys of these locks, which could be as large as two feet long, also functioned as door handles to slide a locking bolt and open the door.
 Subsequently Roman domuses and insulae incorporated lockable doors of a different design but also opened by a combined handle/key.
 Although available, these key lockable doors were relatively rare.
 Houses were almost always occupied so most lockable doors would feature a sliding bolt or a drop-in bar that allowed the building to be locked from the inside.
 The bolt or bar bracket acted as a handle.
 Although interior doors were less common in Rome than in modern buildings, the Romans had recognisably modern interior doors including door handles.
 Doors excavated from Lake Nemi and dated to around 1st century CE feature knob-shaped handles.

 In Asia, China by the 4th century CE was producing a range of automated doors, door locks and door bars.

 There is little record of door handle development between the Fall of Rome and about 1000 CE.
-The oldest European doors include the Bernward Doors and the Westminster Abbey door.
+The oldest European doors include the Bernward Doors and the "Pyx door" of Westminster Abbey.
 The Bernward doors have large decorative ring-shaped handles of a type that became common on decorated doors from that period onwards.
 The Westminster Abbey door features a sliding bolt that can also function as a handle.
 From at least the Middle Ages blacksmiths made drop latches which could be opened by a handle connected to the latch by a split pin passing through the door.
 Taking the form of a ring or strip, these handles could be elaborate and decorated but were universally made of metal.
 It can be speculated that since the task of making door hardware fell to the blacksmith, the use of turned or carved wooden knobs was not convenient.
 Wooden latches are also known from this period.
 A finger hole could be made that allowed the user to raise the latch from the other side of the door.
 The finger hole would double as a grip or handle.
 In another common design, transferred motion to open the latch was effected by a string passing through the door, which could be withdrawn from the inside to effectively lock the door to outsiders.
 In this case the door might also have a basic handle carved or turned from wood.

 From about mid-17th century, drop handles were increasingly replaced by forged vertical handles formed as a bracket fixed to the door at the top and bottom of the bracket.
 Vertical handles with an incorporated latch mechanism, known as Suffolk latches were developed.
 By the mid-18th century, forged vertical handles were being replaced by cast vertical handles, including the Norfolk latch.